How Suspiria depicts the horror of the ‘ideal woman’ | Gaming News

 In a sealed room walled in mirrors, Olga is dragged through the steps of Susie’s rendition.
 Bones crack.
 Joints rip.
 In one memorable shot, the bewitched dancer slides along the wall cheek to cheek with her own reflection as her jaw pops from its socket and teeth protrude in an ogrish leer.
 The longer Susie’s dance continues, the more twisted and broken Olga’s body becomes.

 The dance siphons and transfers her skill, strength and vital essence from her body to Susie’s.
 In the end, nothing is left but a puddle of urine and a drooling, twisted wreck.
 The witches who impale her body and bear it away do so with sharpened silver rib bones, symbols of God’s theft of Adam’s rib, later used to create Eve.
-The process of perfecting Susie, preparing her for the ritual at the film’s climax, requires the other woman to break.
+The process of perfecting Susie, preparing her for the ritual at the film’s climax, requires the other to break.

 The dynamic is familiar to anyone who’s dwelled on images of idealized femininity, and on what they cost the women who don’t fit them.
 The more elaborate we make our idols, the more backs have to bend to support their weight.
 Suspiria pounds at the theme: Marketa (Olivia Ancona) suffers a violent seizure when Madame Blanc transfers her ability to perform impressive leaps to Susie.
 Sara (Mia Goth) is crippled and bewitched for threatening to interfere with Susie’s debut performance.